Frequently Asked Questions

 When do I need to follow up with my surgeon?

-Follow-up care involves evaluation at 2 weeks postoperatively to have the sutures or staples removed.
-X-rays at 6, 12, 18 and 24 months postoperatively are generally required.
-An MRI is done preoperatively, and at 12 months, and 24 months postoperatively to determine if there is evidence of new bone growth.
+Follow-up care involves evaluation at two weeks postoperatively to have the sutures or staples removed.
+This can be done by a local doctor near your home.
+X-rays at 6, 12, 18, and 24 months are generally required.
+An MRI is done preoperatively and at 24 months and 48 months postoperatively to determine if there is evidence of new bone growth.

 What If I have advanced AVN of the hip?